PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{page.figures.figure_6 }})

-*Download the manifest and additional metadata.* From the cart, the following download options are available to the end user:
+*Download the manifest and metadata.* From the cart, the following download options are available to the end user:

   - Manifest: Manifest used by the GDC Data Transfer Tool to download the files.
   - Cart: All the files in the Cart downloaded directly through the browser.